hsh-bis242/bis242base/willibald_dwh/README.md

 A first loading step is to calculate a current value flag in a view on the persisted staging tables.
 Therefore a macro "psa_view" is created, which depends on a new meta attribute called unique_key attached to the psa seed tables (you can see the definitions within psa_sl_properties.yml).

+### How is the data vault of this project implemented?

+Data vault consists of three different entities.
+Hub, Links and Satellite.
+There is a macro for everyone of these entities.

 Please consider it a bad habbit to write all the data vault loading functionality from ground up.
 There are at least two very advanced packages for loading data to a data vault, that should be your first choice.
 We have refrained from using these packages for educating reasons.

+### How are references validatet?

+Every link comes with his own driving key link satellite, which marks it's validity on all the loadingids.
+These LSATs have to be joined to get the correct reference history.

 ## Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)